What do we like to do with students? Good question!

 3: Don’t let academic pressure get you down.
 Take short special hikes – we call them "study breaks."

 4: Join us weekly.
-Share cross-cultural foods; compete in fun, creative team games; practice English as you participate in stimulating topical conversations such as “What is it like, or how is it done in your home/ family/ community/ culture.
+Share cross-cultural foods; compete in fun, creative team games; practice English as you participate in stimulating topical conversations such as “What is it like...?"
+Or, "How is ??? done in your home/ family/ community/ culture?"

-5: We invited into local family homes.
+5: We invite you into our local family homes.
 Learn about our culture by experiencing it directly, up close, while also getting a chance to share your lives with us.

-6: Occasional weekend trips to the High Sierra mountains, once to play in the snow and once to hike huge waterfalls at Yosemite National Park.
+7: Seasonally we take weekend trips to the High Sierra mountains, one to play in the snow and another to hike huge waterfalls at Yosemite National Park at the peak of their Spring snow run-off.
 Each time we stay two nights in host homes, being treated with incredible hospitality and friendship.

 We understand you are coming to Monterey to study; and for most, to obtain a degree.
-Others are visiting scholars with research projects.
+Others are visiting scholars with research projects and some are exchange students here for a short time.
 All of you will be very busy.

-1: We want to welcome YOU and help you learn how to survive in Monterey!
+1: We want to welcome YOU as you arrive and help you learn to survive in Monterey!

 2: Do you have questions?
 Like where to find different things?
 What to do if you feel sick or have an emergency?